paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 #### Effective Date
 Section effective on first day of seventh calendar month that begins after Oct.
 26, 1970, see 1105(a) of Pub.
 L. 91–513, set out as a under [section 951 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-951).

+#### Construction of 2025 Amendment
+Nothing in amendment made by Pub.
+L. 119–26 to be construed as evidence that, in applying subsec. (b) of this section with respect to conduct occurring before July 16, 2025, a fentanyl-related substance (as defined by such amendment) is not an analogue of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide, see section 7(b) of Pub.
+L. 119–26, set out as a note under [section 841 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-841).

 <a id="section-960a"></a>